When To Splurge & When To Save When Building Your Wardrobe

 Sometimes I come across a splurge item that I just KNOW I will use a ton, and I make a spontaneous purchase, but I generally take more time and consideration when making my splurge purchases, and I do my best to find them on sale.

-Higher quality pieces generally fit better, have better construction and more unique details, and they’re made of more luxurious fabrics than their cheaper counterparts.
-Oftentimes the laborers who make the products are treated better as well.
-The quality of material and construction makes a big difference in the price as well as the longevity of a product.
+Higher quality pieces generally fit better and last longer; plus they have better construction, finer finishes, more unique details, and they’re made of more luxurious fabrics than their cheaper counterparts.
+Oftentimes the laborers who make the products are treated better and paid more, as well.

 That said, it isn’t always necessary to buy the highest quality in every wardrobe category.
 Most of us can’t afford to do that, plus mixing high and low fashion is a great way to convey your personal style.